 Once created, you'll land in your organization vault, which is the central hub for all things sharing and organization administration.
-As the Organization Owner, you'll be able to see your Vault, to Manage users and collections, run Reporting, change Billing settings, and configure other organization Settings:
+As the Organization Owner, you'll be able to see your Vault items and collections, to manage Members, run Reports, change Billing settings, and configure other organization Settings:

 Collections are an important part of a Bitwarden organization, they represent the logical grouping of organization-owned vault items that belong to your Organization.
 Your organization comes pre-loaded with a Default Collection and an Unassigned tag.
-With a free organization, you can create up to two collections using the Manage tab:
+With a free organization, you can create up to two collections from the Vault tab:

 In a lot of ways, collections are like the folders you might use to organize your individual vault.
 A key difference is that items that belong to your organization must be included in at least one collection.

 Now that you are familiar with your organization, it's a good time to add the other organization member you'll be sharing with.
 To ensure the security of your organization, Bitwarden applies a three-step process for onboarding a new member, Invite → Accept → Confirm.